FHWA/MoDOT Partnering Agreements

 will review and provide comments to the Highway Safety Director within

-ten ( l 0) working days of a request for technical analysis.
+ten (10) working days of a request for technical analysis.

 - The FHWA Safety & Mobility Engineer will attend MAP-21 implementation

-with the Highway Safety Director in evaluating the effectiveness of
+work with the Highway Safety Director in evaluating the effectiveness

 Quarterly meetings will be held to monitor the progress of the Blueprint.

-respect each other by listening and trying to view issues from the standpoint
+- We will respect each other by listening and trying to view issues from

-will discuss matters together before responding to customers.
-FHWA personnel
+We will discuss matters together before responding to customers.
+FHWA

 level without having discussed and agreed to an approach with the appropriate